Posted Mar 27, 2021 at 08:27. Revised Oct 9, 2021 at 10:01.

 Once upon a time, there was an Oberlin College Alumni Facebook discussion group.
 It was a group that really did believe in freedom of speech and allowed its participants to post anything within the bounds of reason.

-This situation simply could not be tolerated by the anointed PR lackeys and the College’s pathetic excuses for lawyers.
-They saw only bad PR and legal liability (addressed further below) coming out of any statement by an alum that was not of the highest and most myopic Pollyanna grade.
-These folks had the prescience to realize that freedom of speech does not apply to alumni criticizing the college while it does apply in spades to the College slandering Gibson’s Bakery.
+The anointed PR lackeys and the College’s pathetic excuses for lawyers could not tolerate this situation.
+They saw only lousy PR and legal liability (addressed further below) coming out of any statement by an alum that was not of the highest and most myopic Pollyanna grade.
+These folks had the prescience to realize that freedom of speech does not apply to alumni criticizing the College while it does apply in spades to the College slandering Gibson’s Bakery.

 JD has a gifted cousin who is the advertising, marketing, and PR person who envisioned and built several memorable and effective ad campaigns for certain well-known consumer products.